-The refugee agency plans its health care interventions based on needs, risks and vulnerabilities, which are determined as part of an inter-agency assessment by a competent health and nutrition partner and/or UNHCR staff.
+Health and nutrition programmes are delivered with an emphasis on primary health care and support for secondary hospital care.
+Our healthcare interventions are based on needs, risks and vulnerabilities, which are determined by a health and nutrition partner and/or UNHCR staff.

 - UNHCR's Principles and Guidance for Referral Health Care for Refugees and Other Persons of Concern

 - Promoting treatment adherence for refugees and persons of concern in health care settings - Tips for health workers 15 Mar 2019